Heart Foundation Local Government Awards

-The Heart Foundation Local Government Awards recognise and showcase councils working to improve heart health through building a sense of community, encouraging people to be physically active, be smoke-free and make healthy food choices.
+For 25 years, the Heart Foundation Local Government Awards have recognised and showcased councils working to improve heart health through building a sense of community, encouraging people to be physically active, be smoke-free and make healthy food choices.

 • Opportunities for recreational and incidental physical activity.